algorandfoundation/xGov/Proposals/xgov-206.md

 status: Final
 ---
 ## Abstract
-A summary of the project, including how the Algorand ecosystem would benefit from its implementation.

-AgorApp is a cutting-edge educational platform, similar to Codecademy, but designed specifically for Web3 chains and protocols.
+<a href="https://agorapp.dev/" target="_self" rel="noreferrer"> AgorApp</a> is a cutting-edge educational platform, similar to Codecademy, but designed specifically for Web3 chains and protocols.
 Founded in 2022 and officially launched in the summer of 2023, AgorApp has established strategic partnerships with industry leaders such as Internet Computer Protocol, NEAR, Lisk L1, The Open Network, Solana, Ethereum Swarm, and Massa.

-AgorApp has developed the most advanced chain agnostic IDE in Web3 bringing in users from around the world to take our courses and challenges.
+AgorApp has developed the most advanced chain-agnostic IDE in Web3 bringing in users from around the world to take our courses and challenges.
 Through AgorApp, Algorand will get new developers in both Web3 and Web2 from first-hand interactive coding lessons to spark interest for further growth.

 The goal of the project is to integrate the Tealscript language into our IDE and develop a proof of concept course to be displayed in our education catalog.
 From there, we have the ability to expand on education and create competition challenges for future consideration.